PineappleCrazy/Routelog/README.md

 Routes will only be displayed if they are to/from your home FIR.
 Enter `any` to disregard this.
 Your home FIR can be changed at any time.

 ## Additional Programs / Settings:

-### Gatefinder
-This function prompts you with a parking chart for a selected airport and airline.
-Their primary parking at this airport is displayed.
-Currently supported:   `ELLX`

 ### Navaid Info
 This function provides you with information on Navaids based on their identifier given.
 It provides a name, country, equiptment type and frequency.
 Currently supported: `Belgium`, `Ireland`, `Luxembourg`